sortagreg/Android-MVVM-Example/README.md

 private val viewModel by viewModels<ListViewModel>()
 ```

-The ViewModel will have a Function or Object that returns a LiveData
+The ViewModel will have a Function or Object that triggers background
-object
+database and network requests, and immediately returns a LiveData Object
+to be observed.

 ```kotlin
 fun getAllEmployees(): LiveData<List<Employee>> {